-His wife, Lucie Amundsen, is a writer (and reluctant farmer) finishing a narrative nonfiction about Locally Laid and the company’s Marketing Chick.
+His wife, Lucie Amundsen, is a writer, speaker (and reluctant farmer) finishing a narrative nonfiction about Locally Laid and the company’s Marketing Chick.
 She promises never to use the term “Eggs-cellent” in any promotional material.

 And though the couple’s two children claim they’re “worked down to little nubs,” they’re not to be believed.